vEnhance/1802/src/dot.typ

 ]

 It's totally not obvious that these two definitions are the same!
+I know two reasonable proofs, both of which I've typed in the appendix:

-The standard proof uses the law of cosines;
+- The standard proof uses the law of cosines; it's documented in @appendix-dotpf-alg.
+  It's short but seems somewhat magical.
-I also found a proof without trigonometry that I typed in @appendix-dotpf.
+- I came up with a geometric proof without trigonometry; it's documented in @appendix-dotpf-geo.
+  It's longer but easier to come up with.

 I won't dwell on this proof too much in the interest of moving these notes forward.

 #typesig[